Lendico/partner-api-documentation/Tutorials.md

 openssl pkcs12 -export -nokeys -in server_public.crt -out server.pfx
 ```

-NOTE: In the step 4 will ask you for a password for packing the file into PFX file, in case you use a password here you will need to send us the password.
+NOTE: In the step 4 you will be asked for a password for packing the file into PFX file, in case you use a password here you will need to send us the password.

-## In case using java as in the tutorial example, you can generate a pkcs12 file for the key store as below
+## In case you are using a java client (as in the tutorial example), you can generate a pkcs12 file for the key store as below

 ```
 openssl pkcs12 -export -in server_public.crt -inkey server.key -out server-cert.p12